 A basic hanging vegetable garden can start with just a few hanging baskets on the porch or under a covered patio.
 Use sturdy anchor points to avoid accidents and injuries.
 Baskets only need a single overhead attachment point such as a ceiling hook screwed into a ceiling joist, with an extension S-hook to adjust the basket height.
 Another good option is a hanger bracket attached to a post or wall stud.
 Follow the manufacturer’s instructions for hardware installation and weight limits.

 Use small and medium size hanging baskets, up to 12 inches in diameter, for growing smaller plants like herbs, salad greens, and strawberries.
 Multi-tiered hanging baskets can help you take advantage of vertical space, and grow more plants per square foot.
 You’ll need large hanging baskets, between 14 and 24 inches, to grow crops like tomatoes, peppers, and eggplant.
 Plastic planters are inexpensive, lightweight, and dry out slowly, which is a helpful attribute for vegetable plants that prefer steady moisture levels.
 Use a premium container mix to promote healthy root development.

 It’s easy enough to water a few hanging baskets with a hose or watering can.
-But hot, dry weather may call for daily or even multiple daily waterings.
+But hot, dry weather may call for daily or even multiple daily watering.
 If you live in a hot or arid environment, or if you just want the convenience of automated watering, a container irrigation system may be a good addition.
 Drip irrigation kits include a timer, connecters, tubing, emitters, and everything else you need to water a porch, balcony, or patio garden on a consistent schedule.
 They are fast and easy to assemble, and they let you spend your gardening time on other tasks.